keesj-exset/gerrit-trigger-plugin-test-repo/gerrit-plugin-testing.rst

     git commit -m "Adding a verified label" git push origin HEAD:meta/config

-Create a jenkins user
+Create a jenkins user on the gerrit server

 .. code-block:: sh

     ssh -p 29418 admin@$IP gerrit create-account jenkins

-Create an ssh key
+Create an ssh key for the jenkins user on the jenkins server

 .. code-block:: sh